 Pianos are tuned with stretched octaves, octaves slightly wider than the 'rational' octave as outlined in the harmonic series.
 This is where tuning shifts discretely into texture and tone; the sound of the piano has added brilliance and carries further.

 Each key of a piano triggers the release of a hammer, which in turn sets in motion two or three strings, each vibrating at the same frequency.
-Their oscillations are disturbing the air around them in their small ecosystem, and these turbulences push and pull the vibration rate of each of the other strings' pitches out of sync, these pitches start to beat; the sound starts to glow.
+Their oscillations are disturbing the air around them, and these turbulences push and pull the vibration rate of each of the other strings' pitches out of sync, these pitches start to beat; the sound starts to glow.

-Piano tuners also create a sort of infinity-curve backdrop for the music the piano will at one point host, by stretching the tuning, higher notes tuned slightly too high, lower notes too low.
+Piano tuners also create a sort of infinity backdrop for the music the piano will at one point host, by stretching the tuning, higher notes tuned slightly too high, lower notes too low.

-One or multiple bontempis are simultaneously switched on and off at various intervals.
+One or multiple Bontempis are simultaneously switched on and off at intervals either automated (with Tapo P100 wifi timer switches) or manually (depending on other operations).

 requirements: